 - Sweet potatoes

 If you think your child has FPIES, see an allergist or pediatric gastroenterologist (a doctor who specializes in children's digestion issues).
-Your child's doctor will ask you about his symptoms and your family history of allergies.
+Your child's doctor will ask you about their symptoms and your family history of allergies.

 In some cases, blood tests and atopy patch tests (APT) can help show what's wrong.
 An APT involves putting a possible trigger food into a metal cap that's put on your child's skin for 48 hours to see if there's a reaction.
 But these tests can't confirm that your child has FPIES.